Ch0wW/ansible-role-doomservers/README.md

 It also creates a server template so that you can suit it to your needs.

 **By default, all port installations are set to false!
 You'll have to manually set the variables.
-See the examples below.**
+See the example below.**

 Requirements
 ------------